cisocrgroup/ocrd_cis/README.md

 * [wget](https://www.gnu.org/software/wget/)
 * [envsubst](https://linux.die.net/man/1/envsubst)

-You can run individual testcases using the run_*_test.bash scripts in the tests directory.
+You can run individual testcases using the `run_*_test.bash` scripts in the tests directory.
 Use the `--persistent` or `-p` flag to keep temporary directories.

+You can override the temporary directory by setting the `TMP_DIR` environment variable.

 ## Tools